Alex Verdugo Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Angels pitching staff ranks 20th in MLB.
+- The Angels pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Angels' 3.52 team ERA ranks fifth among all MLB pitching staffs.
+- The Angels have a 3.80 team ERA that ranks eighth among all MLB pitching staffs.

-- Angels pitchers combine to surrender 11 home runs (0.8 per game), the fourth-fewest in baseball.
+- Angels pitchers combine to give up the eighth-fewest home runs in baseball (13 total, 0.9 per game).

-- The Angels are sending Anderson (1-0) to the mound for his third start of the season.
+- The Angels will look to Detmers (0-0) in his third start this season.

-- His last time out was on Sunday against the Toronto Blue Jays, when the lefty went 4 2/3 innings, surrendering five earned runs while giving up seven hits.
+- His most recent time out came on Sunday against the Toronto Blue Jays, when the left-hander went five innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.